 After this interceptor has been installed, it will be invoked at all interception points along the server's invocation path.
 The particular point that will call the receive_request method is after parameter demarshaling, but just before the POA makes the upcall to the servant.
-We can add authorization capabilities using the same interceptor by locating it at a different interception point.
 For example, we could first authenticate and then use the information passed to set policies for the access rights granted to the client for a particular target object.